maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

      });
 ```

 There is a lot of new code in the JavaScript snippet above, let's walk through it.
-First we define a new `DEFAULT_TRANSITION_MODE` constant and set it to the value we've used previously directly in the template: `out-in`.
+First, we define a new `DEFAULT_TRANSITION_MODE` constant and set it to the value we've used previously directly in the template: `out-in`.
 In the router `beforeEach` hook, we now check if the `to` route or the `from` route have set their `transitionName` `meta` property to `zoom` and we change the transition properties accordingly if this is the case.

-If the user navigates to a route with a `zoom` transition, we change the transition mode to `in-out` which means we first zoom in the overlay view and then we hide the current page.
-Because the current page is hidden behind the overlay page, we don't see this transition, which is exactly what we want.
+If the user navigates to a route with a `zoom` transition, we change the transition mode to `in-out`, which means we first zoom in the overlay view, and then we hide the current page.
+Because the current page is hidden behind the overlay page, we don't see this transition, which is precisely what we want.

 In the case the user navigates away from the overlay page, we want to immediately show the new page the user is navigating to and then zoom out the overlay page, so the new page appears behind the overlay page.
 To make this possible, we reset the transition mode which means hiding the current and showing the new page happens at the same time and we also set the `enter-active-class` to `null` which means no class is applied which has the effect, that no transition is applied for showing the new page which means it appears immediately.